-RESOLUTION #25 SUBMITTED BY LOCAL 3907, CUPE ONTARIO EXECUTIVE BOARD
+RESOLUTION # SUBMITTED BY LOCAL 3907, CUPE ONTARIO EXECUTIVE BOARD

-Submit a resolution to the CUPE National Convention calling for the creation of a National Education Committee consisting of representatives from each province and service division;
+Submit a resolution to the National Convention calling on the creation of a National Education committee consisting of representatives from each Province and Service division.

 Lobby for a critical role for the National Education Committee in the design and development of courses and workshops.